 Under certain circumstances, an association lien for delinquent assessments may have priority over a lender’s first mortgage or deed of trust.
 This is called a “super lien.”
 In Nevada, nine months worth of delinquent assessments are given super lien status.
 (Nev.
 Rev. Stat. § 116.3116).
-(Learn more in Nolo’s article Homeowners’ Association Super Liens.)

 If you default in paying the assessments, the HOA can foreclose.
-A common misconception is that the association cannot foreclose if you are current with your mortgage payments.
+A common misconception is that the association can't foreclose if you're current with your mortgage payments.
 However, the association’s right to foreclose has nothing to do with whether you are current on your loan payments.
 (Learn more about HOA liens and foreclosure.)

 In Nevada, the HOA may hold a foreclose sale after sending the homeowner a notice of delinquent assessments, recording a notice of default and election to sell, and providing notice of the foreclosure sale to the owner.